insom/collectd-node/README.md

 This is a (currently demonstration) Node.js application to take data from collectd[1] and present a real-time graph via Websockets.

+`chat.html` filters out which graph to display.
+This is hard-coded to wlan0 until dynamically picking a plugin to monitor is implemented.

 ## Requirements

 * [collectd][1]